Sherry Coutu: Accolades

 Coutu was appointed Commander of the Order of the British Empire in the 2013 New Year Honours for her services to entrepreneurship.
 In 2019, she was inducted into the BIMA (British Interactive Media Association) Hall of Fame and was the winner of the Veuve Clicquot Social Purpose Award.
 She was named Most Influential Woman in UK IT 2017, Barclay's Entrepreneur of the Year 2017, Top 50 inspiring women in Europe by the Management Today and Top Entrepreneur contributing to 'Queen and Country by Sunday Times Magazine.
 In July 2015 Computer Weekly named Coutu in the top ten most influential women in UK IT industry.
 In the same year she was ranked 29 on Wired's The 2015 WIRED 100.

 Philanthropy

-Coutu supports Founders4Schools, Prince's Trust, Crick Institute, Cancer Research UK and serves on the Harvard Business School European Advisory Council.
+Coutu supports Founders4Schools, the King's Trust, Crick Institute, Cancer Research UK and serves on the Harvard Business School European Advisory Council.